appdev-lessons/contact-book-first-database/content.md

 ```

 This would first order by last name, then break ties using first name, then break ties using date of birth.

+- I am experimenting with these cool ActiveRecord methods in the `rails console`:
+- I'm just reading.
+  - Oh no!
+Do or do not, there is no read.
+- Yes.
+  - Good!
+{: .choose_best #i_am_experimenting title="I am experimenting" points="1" answer="2" }

 #### reverse_order